grodansparadis/vscp-demo-furnace-heating-system/README.md

 *This is work in progress.*

-This is demo code for a hating system.
+This is demo code for a heating system.
 It uses the [Accra counter module](https://www.grodansparadis.com/accra/accra.html) and the [Vilnius A/D module](http://www.grodansparadis.com/vilnius/vilnius.html) from [Grodans Paradis AB](https://www.grodansparadis.com).

 This code is part of the [VSCP project](https://www.vscp.org).